stadium-software/repeater-datagrid-client-side/README.md

 2.0 Included styles in the script & removed need to include "stadium-client-side-repeater-datagrid.css" in EmbeddedFiles for v6.12+

 2.1 Added 'Infinite' scroll as a paging option

-2.1.1 Temporary fix for layout problem when using this module in an application that alos has the ChildGrids module

 # Setup